 Violinist Juliana Sharp is a graduate of the Cleveland Institute of Music and studied Violin Performance with William Preucil, Phil Setzer, Joan Kwuon, and Brian Lewis, as well as Suzuki Pedagogy.
 Juliana is the first undergraduate student to ever receive a Suzuki Pedagogy degree and be registered to teach books 1-10.
 Juliana has her Masters Degree from the Hartt School of Music where she furthered her Suzuki teacher training with Teri Einfeldt and performance degree with Katie Lansdale.
-Juliana maintains an active private studio to students of all levels in Southern CT, at the Suzuki School of Westport and Orange, Newtown Suzuki Music School.
+Juliana maintains an active private studio to students of all levels in Southern CT, at the Suzuki School of Westport and Orange and the Newtown Suzuki Music School.
 She has worked and taught at the Summer festival, Chamber Music Central, for several years, coached the Greater Connecticut Youth Orchestras, and is a substitute violinist for professional orchestras across the region.

-Juliana began her violin studies at the age of ten with Dr. Stephan Tieszen and continued with
+Juliana began her violin studies at the age of ten with Stephan Tieszen and continued with

 Dr. Ann Setzer of the Juilliard School.
 Juliana graduated from the Juilliard Pre-College Division in 2015 and performed solo, chamber, and orchestral recitals throughout Lincoln Center.

-Juliana has enjoyed performing at numerous venues and events including church services, weddings, and private parties, averaging between 80-100 events a year.
-She has also organized and performed many volunteer benefit concerts for civic organizations which have raised thousands of dollars for charities.
+Juliana has enjoyed performing at numerous venues and events including weddings, church services, and private parties, averaging between 80-100 events a year.
+She has also organized and performed volunteer benefit concerts for civic organizations which have raised thousands of dollars for charities.
 Juliana is currently living with her husband and newborn baby girl (May, 2022!) in Orange, CT.